Former CDC director Frieden arrested for sexual abuse

 A 55-year-old woman filed a complaint against Frieden in July, accusing him of grabbing her buttocks against her will last October at his apartment in Brooklyn Heights, Muniz said.

+Frieden, 57, had a prominent role in helping respond to the outbreaks of Ebola in West Africa in 2014 and Zika fever that began in Brazil in 2015.

-As the city’s health commissioner from 2002 to 2009, Frieden oversaw efforts to ban smoking in public places.
-In 2009, President Barack Obama appointed him as director of the CDC, the country’s main public health agency.
+As New York’s health commissioner from 2002 to 2009, he oversaw efforts to ban smoking in public places.
+In 2009, President Barack Obama appointed him to head the CDC, the country’s main public health agency.
 He stepped down in 2017.

 Frieden remained in custody on Friday, Muniz said.